-My New Year&'s Resolutions, and 5 Inspiring Adventures for 2018!
+My New Year's Resolutions, and 5 Inspiring Adventures for 2018!

 December is a great time to reflect on what you have achieved over the past year.
 However, it is also an excellent time to look ahead and decide on what you’d like to achieve in 2018.
 New Year’s Resolutions, of course, are a good way to set some goals for yourself.
 Perhaps you’d like to be more active?
 Or take on a big challenge?
 Or perhaps you just want to do something you’ve never done before, and explore a new culture?
 I (Lisanne) have some pretty big plans for 2018, and many of us at Macs Adventure are also already planning adventures for next year.
 Not sure where to begin with your own adventure plans for 2018?
 I’ve outlined some of my personal favourites below to get you started!

 Exploring my current home country is definitely on my resolutions list for 2018

 1. Be Active – discover my own country